TropicSapling/css-simpler-better-thingy/README.md

 # css-simpler-better-thingy
-Ideas for a minimalistic, more convenient alternative to CSS using similar syntax.
+Ideas for a simpler, more convenient alternative to CSS using similar syntax.

 ![example](img.PNG)